honsunrise/teddy-backend/api/content/README.md

-# Message Service API
+# Content Service API

-This is the Message service API
+This is the Content service API

 Generated with